-I used one of the shelves for the top of the bench.
-It wasn’t quite deep enough, so I cut a piece from the second shelf, glued it to the first shelf to add more depth.
-After the glue dried, I attached the top to the planter pieces with 1 ½ inch screws.
-Next, countersink the screws.
+Next, I combined pieces from the two recycled book shelves to make the top of the bench.
+I glued the pieces together using wood glue After the glue dried, I attached the top to the planter pieces (the legs of the bench) with 1 ½ inch screws.
+Then, I countersunk the screws.

 I cut the leftover trim into 19-inch pieces and used them as slats.
 The planter pieces already had a small ledge so I screwed the slats into the ledge.

 Painting and Sanding – The Finishing Touches

 Painting and sanding are the two DIY things I like least.

 But my Homeright Paint Sprayer and Homeright Small Paint Shelter make painting a breeze.
 In less than 10 minutes, I had finished. !

 Clean up for the sprayer only took 3 minutes!
 I am in love!!!